chasekap/vibecheck/README.md

 macOS: `brew install mysql`
 Windows: `choco install mysql`

+Both of these sources set the root account of the locally-hosted MySQL server to be passwordless by default.

 Now, start up a local MySQL server with `mysql.server start`.
 On the first run of this server, you'll need to follow some extra steps.
 Otherwise, you're done!
-You can stop the server with `mysql.server stop` and start the Flask server.
+You can stop the server with `mysql.server stop` or move forward with starting the Flask server.

-If this is the first time the server's been run, you'll want to run `mysql -u root` to access the MySQL monitor.
+If this is the first time the MySQL server's been run, you'll want to run `mysql -u root` to access the MySQL monitor.
 Then, run the instruction `CREATE DATABASE vibecheck_db;`, semicolon and upper/lower case included.

 Now that the database has been created, run `exit`.
 The server will still be runnning and you can now start the Flask server.